BruceEckel/scripts/Coming_out.md

 **DAVE:** Friends don't usually hide their true nature.

-**ADAM:** Neither do outcasts.
-How long did it take you to tell us about the simulation theory, Dave?
+**ADAM:** How long did it take you to tell us about the simulation theory, Dave?

 **DAVE:** That's different.